Delaware PotalDelaware CodePrevious PageNext PageHome Page

 § 4202.
 Delaware Center for Educational Technology.

-(a) There is hereby established the Delaware Center for Educational Technology (Center).
-The Center shall be a public education agency, created for the purpose of coordinating the use of technology by Delaware's several school districts, the Department of Education and any other organization, public body or other entity specifically designated by the General Assembly for the purpose of carrying out the public education of the citizens of Delaware.
-The Center shall be established, for budgetary purposes, in Public Education as a separate internal program unit.
+There is hereby established the Delaware Center for Educational Technology (Center).
+The Center shall be a public education agency, created for the purpose of coordinating the use of technology by Delaware’s several school districts, the Department of Education and any other organization, public body or other entity specifically designated by the General Assembly for the purpose of carrying out the public education of citizens of Delaware.

 § 4203.
 Duties and authorities.